|Interest Rates and Interest Charges|

 How Do You Calculate My Balance?
 We use a method called "average daily balance (including new transactions)."
 See the "How Do You Calculate The Interest Charge?" section.

 Can I Lose My Introductory APR?
-We may end your Introductory APRs and apply the Penalty APR if you make a late payment.
+We may end your introductory APR and apply the Penalty APR if you make a late payment.

 Am I Eligible For This Offer?
 Please refer to the Additional Disclosures & Terms and Conditions.